thobl/geometric-flip-schelling-experiments/README.md

 make
 ```

-This will create the command line interface for running the flip
+This will create the command line application for running the flip
 Schelling process on different types of random networks.
 If you want
 to use this directly (instead of running our set of experiments), call
 `run --help` for more information and see `experiments.py` for example